madison-codes/dino_fp/README.md

 # Functional Programming in JavaScript

+---

+### Setup

+Install [yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) with the command `brew install yarn` if you don't already have it installed.

+Install dependencies with the command `yarn`.

+---

 We're going to start slow and simple, master building a pure function and then build up your knowledge from there.

 ## (SIMPLE) PURE FUNCTIONS